 Cortis & Sonderegger

-Since graduation in 2006, they have worked as freelance photographers and teachers for various art schools.
-His photographs have been exhibited in numerous exhibitions abroad, including the “Images” festival in Vevey, the Folkwang Museum in Essen, the Fotostiftung Schweiz and the C/O Berlin, as well as festivals in Switzerland, France, Poland, Sweden and China.
-His book “Double Take” was published in 2018 in English by Thames & Hudson in Britain and the United States, in German by Lars Müller Publisher and in Japanese by Seigensha.
+Since graduating in 2006, they have worked as freelance photographers and teachers for various art schools.
+Their photographs have been exhibited in numerous exhibitions around the world, including the “Images” festival in Vevey, the Folkwang Museum in Essen, the Fotostiftung Schweiz, and the C/O Berlin, as well as festivals in Switzerland, France, Poland, Sweden, and China.
+Their book, “Double Take,” was published in 2018 in English by Thames & Hudson in Britain and the United States, in German by Lars Müller Publisher, and in Japanese by Seigensha.